Rules and languages

 Sonar Rule Descriptions

-Simply right-click an issue in the PROBLEMS Panel, and choose SonarLint: Open description of rule `...` to open the SonarLint Rule Description webview.
+Simply right-click an issue in the PROBLEMS Panel, and choose SonarQube: Show issue details for `...` to open the SonarQube Rule Description webview.
 Here you will find a brief explanation of the rule, along with a noncompliant and compliant code example.

-For some SonarLint Rule Descriptions, you are able to visualize a diff view for the noncompliant and compliant code sample which should help you fix your issue.
+For some SonarQube Rule Descriptions, you can visualize a diff view for the noncompliant and compliant code sample, which should help you fix your issue.

 Language-specific requirements